PrairieLearn/PrairieLearn/docs/devElements.md

 The `coreScripts` and `coreStyles` properties are used in legacy elements and questions, but are deprecated and should not be used in new objects.
 It lists scripts and styles required by this element, relative to `[PrairieLearn directory]/public/javascripts` and `[PrairieLearn directory]/public/stylesheets`, respectively.
 Scripts in `[PrairieLearn directory]/public/javascripts` are mainly used for compatibility with legacy elements and questions, while styles in `[PrairieLearn directory]/public/stylesheets` are reserved for [styles used by specific pages rather than individual elements](dev-guide.md#html-style).

-In addition to static dependencies, elements can also declare dynamic dependencies, corresponding to scripts that are loads only if they are deemed necessary.
+In addition to static dependencies, elements can also declare dynamic dependencies, corresponding to scripts that are loaded only if they are deemed necessary.
 For example, if an element may use the `d3` library, but only in certain cases, it can declare a dependency on `d3`:

 ```json
 {